Welcome to the National Bread Museum's

 If not us, who?

-An idea to carry on the cursive script: Ask if you can bake a batch of cookies and voluntarily teach a middle or high school extra-curricular "Cursive Cowboy Cookie Club" or "Cursive Chocolate Crackle Cookie Club" (mix 1/2 c. oil, 2 eggs, & a dry 2-layer cake mix; shape into 32-48 balls, roll in powdered sugar; bake 350 about 7-8 min. on an ungreased pan - yummy!).
+An idea to bring back the teaching of the cursive script in schools or through a community center: Ask if you can bake a batch of cookies and voluntarily teach a 3rd grade+, middle, or high school extra-curricular "Cursive Cowboy Cookie Club" or "Cursive Chocolate Crackle Cookie Club": (Mix 1/2 c. oil, 2 eggs, & a dry 2-layer cake mix; shape into 32-48 balls, roll in powdered sugar; bake 350 about 7-8 min. on an ungreased pan - yummy!
+Any cake mix flavor will do except Angel Food.)

 Mom's original recipe from the 1940s (or earlier???).
 Add vanilla w/the eggs!